-As the agency that will operate any additional expansion, the MBTA must play a critical role in the design and implementation of any service expansions whether they are Legislative, SIP or "MEGA" projects.
+As the agency that will operate any expansion of the transit system, the MBTA must play a critical role in the planning, design and implementation stages whether these efforts originate with the Legislature, SIP, or Commonwealth designated "MEGA" projects.
 This CIP has been developed to allow the MBTA to play such a role once non-MBTA funds are secured.
-Prior to the issuance of the Statewide Plan, the MBTA has expended funds to advance many of these projects and the amounts are referenced in this chapter.